Access your Pro+ Content below.

-This article is part of the February 2012, Vol. 37 issue of Maximizing virtual data center consolidations
+This article is part of the February 2012, Vol. 37 issue of Virtual Data Center

 Technology changes constantly, but not every new development or new product is a must-have.
 But virtualization is different.
 It is a game changer, and it’s captivated a lot of virtual data center managers.
 We’re now well established in this new virtual world, and there are plenty of new challenges, along with new improvements.
 One thing that virtual data center managers may have noticed is that their work is never done.
 (OK, you probably already knew that.)
 But when it comes to virtualization, there’s always tweaking and optimizing to do.
 Virtualize your SQL or Exchange server, and you’ve got better utilization and mobility.
 But, now you’ve also got to allocate enough memory and make sure these mission-critical apps aren’t competing for resources.
 Over consolidation and low utilization can really get in the way of efficiency efforts.
 In this issue of Virtual Data Center, contributor Brien M. Posey reminds us that not all virtual machines are created equal.
 The corollary to that may be that not all data centers, or data center ...

 Get better consolidation ratios by avoiding these typical problems.

 Finding the best virtual server consolidation ratio is difficult, and larger, virtualization-friendly servers do not necessarily ease the process.